EFTEC/ChaosMachineOne/README.md

 It generates a value using the Minilang syntaxis.

-The syntaxis is as follow:
+The syntaxis is as follows:

 ```
 when logic and/or logic2 and/or logic3 then setvalue1 , setvalue2 , setvalue3